 Before contacting us, read through this page - you may find the answer to your question here!

-Ben created the first Guild Ball ranking system.
-He started the very idea of rating and ranking competitive Guild Ball players and was a significant inspiration for the Longshanks.
+Ben created the first Guild Ball ranking system and was a significant inspiration for the Longshanks.

 Kevin has been instrumental in providing feedback on the functionality of the Longshanks system.
 He has also provided a number of ideas and suggestions that have been crucial to the site's success.